SSWConsulting/SSW.Rules.Content/rules/communicate-your-product-status/rule.md

     * I have modified the permissions model for the website to allow contributing users access to unpublished articles, as they often request input from each other
     * I approved the mock-ups for the website redesign, as they were cleaner and easier to understand than the current website pages

-7. **Planning - How should the Roadmap be changed to remain relevant?** Circumstances and priorities change - work with your stakeholders to ensure that your product fulfils their requirements while making efficient use of development resources.
-In extreme cases, the Product Goal itself may need to be revised.
+7. **Vision - Are we still happy with the Product Goal?** Circumstances and priorities change - in extreme circumstances, the Goal may need to be changed completely.
+Work with your stakeholders to ensure that your Product Goal fulfils their requirements.
 For example:

+    * When building a Learning Management System, we noticed that users were heavily using the Markdown functionality.
+So the product was pivoted towards creating a Markdown editing system.

+8. **Planning - Should the Roadmap be changed to align with the Product Goal?** Do we need to add, change or delete any Product Roadmap items to ensure that we are working towards the Product Goal while making efficient use of development resources.
+For example:

     * Users have had significant difficulty writing new articles, as the editing control does not make it easy to link to other articles.
 Therefore, work should be prioritized to improve how inter-article links are created
     * There has been a significant increase in users, so work needs to be prioritized to improve the throughput of transactions

-8. **Resources - do you have everything you need to complete the updated Product Roadmap?** Ensure that you have agreements for funding, personnel or services, or everyone will be unhappy when the Roadmap is inevitably not delivered.
+9. **Resources - do you have everything you need to complete the updated Product Roadmap?** Ensure that you have agreements for funding, personnel or services, or everyone will be unhappy when the Roadmap is inevitably not delivered.
 For example:

     * To implement the article search functionality, approval is required for an increase in funding to cover the Azure Search Service instance
     * To implement the Artificial Intelligence co-writing feature, approval is required to apply for and pay for the Azure OpenAI Service